 Keeping an eye on the leaks in your financial bucket is no less important in good times, but when a tough spot comes along, whether illness, redundancy or being overwhelmed by debt, it's a good idea to get out the calculator and do some good old fashioned penny-pinching.

-Income versus outgoings
+MORTGAGE MANAGEMENT: Income versus outgoings

 Go through your bank accounts and create a spreadsheet of where your money is going.